Does it Hurt to Have Braces in Miami?

 Invisalign vs Metal Braces in Miami

-As one of the premiere Miami Invisalign specialists Dr. Derek Sanders often gets asked which is better – Invisalign or metal braces?
+As two of the premiere Miami Invisalign specialists Dr. Derek Sanders and Dr. Giselle Cabrera often gets asked which is better – Invisalign or metal braces?
 Unfortunately, there is no one correct answer.
 We strongly suggest setting up a free one hour consultation so we can get a better understanding of your teeth and what will work best for you.
 We will be honest and up front about the pros and cons of both Invisalign and metal braces.
 Do not hesitate to give us a call today to set up your free one hour consultation.

 While we encourage all of our patients to consider the best option for their current situation, it is important to remember that our team is located in Miami and our services do not travel.
 If you are in other states, you can search for an Invisalign specialist near you.
 We suggest Dr. Brian Levitin as the Lakewood, Colorado Invisalign Specialist.
 He is a Super Elite Invisalign Specialist who has worked very hard to hone his skills and offer some of the best treatments in the state of Colorado